 Ohio State officials say there is no recent record of campus police attending an annual ritual where marching band members entered Ohio Stadium in their underwear.

-Columbus Police say a 14-year-old girl has been shot to death on a Franklinton street.
+Police say they’ve arrested a 16-year-old boy in the fatal shooting of a 14-year-old girl on a Franklinton street.